wquadb/Sber_ML/README.md

 # Sber_ML
-creditability, prediction of spendings and trust factor
+creditability, prediction of spendings, prediction of withdrawal of deposit and trust factor